• Home

 What are the benefits of participating in NCPW photography workshops and photography classes?

-• The 1-day photography workshops or photography classes serve the purpose of getting you out of the house and into the field.
+• The half or 1-day photography workshops or photography classes serve the purpose of getting you out of the house and into the field.
 This is where skills are ingrained.
 A hands-on experience is KEY to learning and retaining photographic knowledge.

 • Amazing locations, amazing photos, amazing people and just plain having fun.
 What could be better??